itsshreyashahi/itsshreyashahi/README.md

-- 👋 Hi, I’m @itsshreyashahi
+- 👋 Hi, I’m Shreya
+ Currently in Pre-Final Year, pursuing Bachelor of Engineering - BE focused in Electronics and Communication Engineering from Sathybama IST.

 <!---